 Table 53.
-CPS involvement in cases of homicide child deaths in which abuse or neglect caused orcontributed to the death in Nevada in 2018.69 Table 54.
-Abusive head trauma in cases of homicide child deaths in which abuse or neglect caused orcontributed to the death in Nevada in 2018.70 Table 55.
+CPS involvement in cases of homicide child deaths in which abuse or neglect caused or contributed to the death in Nevada in 2018 Table 54.
+Abusive head trauma in cases of homicide child deaths in which abuse or neglect caused or contributed to the death in Nevada in 2018 Table 55.
 Number and percent of suicide child deaths in Nevada in 2018 by decedent's county of residence Table 56.
-Number and percent of suicide child deaths in Nevada in 2018 by age range of decedent70 Table 57.
-Number and percent of suicide child deaths in Nevada in 2018 by gender of decedent Table 58.
-Number and percent of suicide child deaths in Nevada in 2018 by race of decedent.
-72 Table 59.
-Number and percent of suicide child deaths in Nevada in 2018 by Hispanic or Latino ethnicityof decedent.73 Table 60.
-Number and percent of suicide child deaths in Nevada in 2018 by type.
-74 Table 61.
-History of decedent in suicide child deaths in Nevada in 2018.
-75 Table 62.
-Circumstances of suicide child deaths in Nevada in 2018.
-75 Table 63.
-Types of life stressors in the recent history of decedents in suicide child deaths in Nevada in2018.76 2018 2018.
-76 Table 64.
-Access to lethal means in suicide child deaths in Nevada in 2018.
-77 Table 65.
-Number and percent of deaths of children under 1 year of age in Nevada in 2018 in which the 2018.76Table 64.
-Access to lethal means in suicide child deaths in Nevada in 2018.77Table 65.
-Number and percent of deaths of children under 1 year of age in Nevada in 2018 in which the mother used substances during pregnancy by decedent's county of residence.77Table 66.
-Number and percent of deaths of children under 1 year of age in Nevada in 2018 in which the 2018.76Table 64.
-Access to lethal means in suicide child deaths in Nevada in 2018.77Table 65.
-Number and percent of deaths of children under 1 year of age in Nevada in 2018 in which the mother used substances during pregnancy by decedent's county of residence.77Table 66.
-Number and percent of deaths of children under 1 year of age in Nevada in 2018 in which the mother used substances during pregnancy by gender of decedent.77Table 66.
-Number and percent of deaths of children under 1 year of age in Nevada in 2018 in which the mother used substances during pregnancy by gender of decedent.77Table 67.
-Number and percent of deaths of children under 1 year of age in Nevada in 2018 in which the mother used substances during pregnancy by gender of decedent.77 2018.76Table 64.
-Access to lethal means in suicide child deaths in Nevada in 2018.77Table 65.
-Number and percent of deaths of children under 1 year of age in Nevada in 2018 in which the mother used substances during pregnancy by decedent's county of residence.77Table 66.
-Number and percent of deaths of children under 1 year of age in Nevada in 2018 in which the mother used substances during pregnancy by gender of decedent.77Table 66.
-Number and percent of deaths of children under 1 year of age in Nevada in 2018 in which the mother used substances during pregnancy by gender of decedent.77Table 67.
-Number and percent of deaths of children under 1 year of age in Nevada in 2018 in which the mother used substances during pregnancy by race of decedent.78Table 68.
-Number and percent of deaths of children under 1 year of age in Nevada in 2018 in which the78
+Number and percent of suicide child deaths in Nevada in 2018 by age range of decedent 70 Table 57.
+Number and percent of suicide child deaths in Nevada in 2018 by gender of decedent73 Table 58.
+Number and percent of suicide child deaths in Nevada in 2018 by race of decedent72 Table 59.
+Number and percent of suicide child deaths in Nevada in 2018 by Hispanic or Latino ethnicity of decedent Table 60.
+Number and percent of suicide child deaths in Nevada in 2018 by type74 Table 61.
+History of decedent in suicide child deaths in Nevada in 2018 Table 62.
+Circumstances of suicide child deaths in Nevada in 2018 Table 63.
+Types of life stressors in the recent history of decedents in suicide child deaths in Nevada in 2018 Table 64.
+Access to lethal means in suicide child deaths in Nevada in 2018 Table 65.
+Number and percent of deaths of children under 1 year of age in Nevada in 2018 in which the mother used substances during pregnancy by decedent's county of residence Table 66.
+Number and percent of deaths of children under 1 year of age in Nevada in 2018 in which the mother used substances during pregnancy by gender of decedent Table 67.
+Number and percent of deaths of children under 1 year of age in Nevada in 2018 in which the mother used substances during pregnancy by race of decedent Table 68.
+Number and percent of deaths of children under 1 year of age in Nevada in 2018 in which the mother used substances during pregnancy by Hispanic or Latino ethnicity of decedent Table 69.
+Risk factors associated with deaths of children under 1 year of age in Nevada in 2018 in which the mother used substances during pregnancy.
+Table 70.
+Number and percent of non-homicide child deaths in Nevada in 2018 in which abuse or neglect caused or contributed to the death by decedent's county of residence